 Here are some things to look at when you're reviewing the select baseball organization online:

 - Is the information current?
 Updated and modern websites mean the select program is organized.
-You will be relying on them for information (schedules, directions, etc...) throughout the baseball season, so the better organized they are, the better.
+You will be relying on them for information (schedules, directions, etc.) throughout the baseball season, so the better organized they are, the better.

 - Do you agree with their message?
 Most select baseball programs have a social media presence, and that can tell you a lot about their philosophies.
 Spend some time reading all the things the coaches have written and see if it's stuff you agree with.

 - Are their prices online?
 Their game records?
 If a select baseball organization is hiding information like that, it may be a red flag.
-Most programs which are successful are proud of that and will show it off online.
+Most programs that are successful are proud of that and will show it off online.
 If you have to work hard to find their game records, that may be a problem.

-Finding a Select Baseball Program That Wins
+Finding a Travel Baseball Program That Wins

 This is always something that people find important, and they should.
-If your family is going to pay thousands of dollars to join a select baseball program, it should be one that is competitive.
+If your family is going to pay thousands of dollars to join a travel baseball program, it should be one that is competitive.

 There are numerous organizations out there that build far more teams than they should.
 They don't have enough talent to justify as many baseball teams as they're putting on the field, but they're about the money.
 We've seen this time and time again, families paying thousands to be on a team that has no business playing select baseball.